eriklumme/vaadin-data-demo/README.md

 # The data views

-Each data view implements the master-detail view in a different way.
+Every data view implements the master-detail view in a different way.
 The should all support the same functinality, which is:
 * List persons
 * Sort  persons
 * Insert a new person